dhk465/Guidia/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 All in class.

 Please make sure to test updates as appropriate.
 Hey!
-Conntection check!
+Connection check!
 Ilyas S. Out!